 Anxiety disorders are actually the most prevalent of all the mental health conditions.
 They are less visible than some other conditions, but they are still disabling for those who are affected by them.
 The diagnostic criteria for anxiety disorders were revised as a part of the Diagnostic and Statistical Manual of Mental Disorders V (DSM-5; the manual used by mental health professionals), and the way that the conditions are treated is evolving too.
 The medical profession is slowly getting better at understanding how anxiety works and offering different treatment options, including more primary care options that will help people to function more easily in society while coping with anxiety and nausea or other symptoms.5

 In the short term, finding ways to calm an anxiety attack and get rid of the feeling of nausea is a useful coping strategy.
 However, in the long term, it makes sense to do everything that you can to control your anxiety.
-Try to identify triggers and reduce them, and find ways to cope during day to day life.
-There is help and support out there for people who are suffering from anxiety, and often, talking to people who are going through the same thing can help you to find new ways to control your condition, and give you some reassurance that you are not alone.
+Try to identify triggers and reduce them, and find ways to cope during the day to day life.
+There is the help and support out there for people who are suffering from anxiety, and often, talking to people who are going through the same thing can help you to find new ways to control your condition, and give you some reassurance that you are not alone.